EEP-202324/daw_proyecto_angular_servidor-MishoEEP/README.md

 SPRING:

 1. Created the new Maven project with Spring Initializer - school.
 2. Created and passed the forst tests.
 Created SchoolController, SchoolRepository.
 3. Added dependencies of jpa and mysql.
 4. Connected to MySql databse.
+5. Created GET method implementing TTD.
+6. Created POST method implementing TTD.